-You can then sync your Excel sheet with a larger database to transfer the data into a larger collection of information without entering the data again.
+You can then sync your Excel sheet with a larger database on a SQL server to transfer the data into a larger collection of information without entering the data again.

 This approach will reduce your chances of corrupting your Excel files and spreadsheets, which aren’t designed to hold extremely large amounts of data.
 It’ll also mean that you can still use Excel for small sections of your data and easily transfer it to a larger and more secure database tool.

 Excel can be used in conjunction with most tools, both Microsoft’s own suite of products and third-party solutions.
 It has many functions and capabilities, including the ability to calculate averages and insert complex formulas easily.

 So, if you’re struggling to perform these functions in another database program, you can combine its superior storage and security functions with Excel’s innovative capabilities.